vrified-stupd/AHSh/README.md

 Now you can run AHSh without any errors (I hope...) by typing running the file via terminal

+### Using install.py

+#### Step 1

+Download "install.py" and run it.
+Follow the installation instructions.

+#### Step 2

+You're done!
+You should find the "AHSh" directory in your home directory.

 ## How to replace bash with this in Linux (idk why you would do this lmao)

 ### Step 1